yaikobzeray/dev-journal/activity_log.md

 Deployed cert-manager on GKE for automatic TLS certificate management using Let's Encrypt.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Monday, 13 January 2025 — Entry 3

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*